-George cautioned that the study doesn't suggest that early treatment by a physical therapist was related to better clinical outcomes—simply that people who were treated by a physical therapist first were less likely to be prescribed with opioids later.
+George cautioned that the study doesn't suggest that early treatment by a physical therapist was related to better clinical outcomes.
+Rather that people who were treated by a physical therapist first were less likely to be prescribed opioids later.

 What the CDC Guidelines Say

-The CDC guidelines encourage nonopioid approaches such as physical therapy when:
+The CDC guidelines encourage conservative approaches such as physical therapy when:

-- The risks of opioid use outweigh the rewards
+The risks of opioid use outweigh the rewards when:

-- Opioids are prescribed for pain-as combining opioid treatment with nonopioid approaches can help keep opioid dosage and usage as low as possible
+- When needed, combining opioid treatment with nonopioid approaches can help keep dosage and usage as low as possible.

-- Pain lasts 90 days, becoming a "chronic" condition
+- Pain lasts 90 days and becomes a chronic condition.

-The guidelines make clear that prescription opioids are still appropriate in some cases-including cancer treatment, palliative care, and end-of-life care—if properly dosed.
+- The guidelines make clear that properly-dosed prescription opioids are still appropriate in some cases.
+These include cancer treatment, palliative care, and end-of-life care.

 How Physical Therapists Can Help

-Physical therapists are movement experts who optimize quality of life through prescribed exercise, hands-on care, and patient education.
+Physical therapists are movement experts.
+They improve quality of life through hands-on care, patient education, and prescribed movement.

-Physical therapists empower people to be active participants in their own treatment, and they work collaboratively with other health professionals to ensure that patients receive comprehensive care.
+Physical therapists empower people to be active participants in their own treatment.
+They team with other health providers to ensure that patients receive the care they need.